hannnid/MGFusion-DTI/README.md

 			+ train_DrugBAN_pretrain.py: The code of evaluation of DrugBAN_pretrain.
 			+ train_MolTrans_pretrain.py: The code of evaluation of MolTrans_pretrain.
 		+ dataset.py
-		+ model.py: The code of ColdstartCPI.
+		+ model.py: The code of MGFusion-DTI.
 		+ train_BindingDB_AIBind.py: The code of evaluation in BindingDB_AIBind under warm start, compound cold start, protein cold start, and blind start.
 		+ train_BindingDB_AIBind_missing.py: The code of evaluation in BindingDB_AIBind with scarce data.
 		+ train_BindingDB.py: The code of evaluation in BindingDB under warm start, compound cold start, protein cold start, and blind start.